In Short

 - provide adequate information, instruction, training and supervision in relation to health and safety matters.

-Breaches of the Act can result in significant penalties.
+Breaches of work health and safety laws can result in significant penalties for your business.

 2. Conduct Workplace Inspections